• Skip to main content

 This post may contain affiliate links.

 These soft and chewy Eggless Chocolate Chip Cookies will make you say WOW!
-You won't believe there aren't eggs in this simple and delicious cookie recipe.
+You won’t believe there aren’t eggs in this simple and delicious cookie recipe.
 10 minutes to prep and no chilling required!
-So delicious!
+One secret ingredient that makes these delicious and chewy!

 Chocolate Chip cookies on white plate.